Data of nearly all AT&T customers downloaded to a third-party platform in security breach

 An internal investigation determined that compromised data includes AT&T records of calls and texts between May 1, 2022 and Oct.
 31, 2022.

-AT&T identified the third-party platform as Snowflake and said that the incident was limited to an AT&T workspace on the cloud company's platform and did not impact its network.
+AT&T identified the third-party platform as Snowflake and said that the incident was limited to an AT&T workspace on that cloud company's platform and did not impact its network.

+Cyber security experts say the sheer volume of data held be companies on cloud platforms can create its own perils.

+“The AT&T data breach underscores the growing risks associated with the vast amounts of data companies now store on cloud and SaaS platforms," said Roei Sherman, Field Chief Technology Officer at Mitiga, a threat detection and investigation company that focuses on cloud technology.
+“As organizations increasingly rely on these technologies, the complexity of detecting and investigating breaches has risen sharply.”

 AT&T's investigation is ongoing and it has engaged with cybersecurity experts to understand the nature and scope of the criminal breach.
 At least one person has been apprehended so far, according to the company.